VotBotCot/Terminal-TG/README.md

-ENG
+##ENG

-# Telegram in Terminal
+# Telegram in the Terminal

-This project allows you to use Telegram in the terminal without opening it in a browser or on a device.
+This project allows you to use Telegram on the client terminal without having to open it in your browser or on your device.
 It is convenient for those who often work via the terminal and do not want to switch to other applications.

 ## Installation